nodeexcel/flowOfDotenv/README.md

 database name: application_storage
 ```

-Note that the `.env*.local` files should be ignored by your version control system (refer the [Files under version control](#files-under-version-control) section below to learn more), and you should have the `.env.production.local` file only on your production deployment machine.
+Ensure that your version control system ignores .env*.local files (refer to the Files under version control section below for details), and reserve the .env.production.local file exclusively for your production deployment environment.

 ### `NODE_ENV`-specific env files